lamberta/devkit-doc/native/android-setup.md

 ~~~

 #####Icons

 The icon sizes used for Android are listed below.
 Be sure to include at least this set of icons.
 [See the manifest documentation](../guide/manifest.html) for file formats and other details.

 ~~~
-{
+"android": {
   "icons": {
-		"28": "preload/icons/icon28.png",
-		"38": "preload/icons/icon38.png",
-		"56": "preload/icons/icon56.png"
-	},
+    "36": "preload/icons/android36.png",
+    "48": "preload/icons/android48.png",
+    "72": "preload/icons/android72.png",
+    "96": "preload/icons/android96.png"
+  }
+}
 ~~~

 #####Orientation

-Choose an orientation for your game, a combination of portrait and landscape.
+Choose an orientation for your game, which is a combination of portrait and/or landscape.
+Landscape means that the long side of the device is horizontal, and portrait means that the long side of the device will be vertical.
+Unspecified orientations will be disallowed.

+On tablets, both portrait and landscape orientations will allow upside-down or rightside-up rotations.
+On a phone, for portrait orientation only rightside-up will be allowed.

 ~~~
 	"supportedOrientations": [